 Comparing the roles and responsibilities of CNAs, HHAs, and PCAs

-In the caring environment of Kensington Senior Living, the roles of CNAs, HHAs, and PCAs are clearly defined, each with its specific scope of practice and boundaries.
+In the caring environment of Kensington Place Redwood City, the roles of CNAs, HHAs, and PCAs are clearly defined, each with its specific scope of practice and boundaries.

 Certified Nursing Assistants (CNAs) responsibilities

-CNAs are trained healthcare professionals providing direct patient care under supervision, focusing on daily living support and vital sign monitoring.
+CNAs are trained healthcare professionals who provide direct care for residents under supervision, focusing on daily living support and vital-sign monitoring.

 CNA scope of practice:

-• Provide direct patient care under the supervision of nursing professionals.
+- Provide direct care for residents under the supervision of nursing professionals.

 CNA limitations: